 Guide the Client or Customer on the Process

-Make Your Greetings Simplified
+Make Your Greetings Simple

-After you have stated in your business voicemail greetings what you want the clients and customers should do when leaving a message, it is important to remember that you keep your messages short and concise.
+After you have stated in your business voicemail greetings what you want the clients and customers should do when leaving a message, it is important to remember that you keep your voicemail messages short and concise.
 Use smaller and simplified words rather than business jargon your customers will not understand.

 Give Attention to Your Choice of Word (Verbs Specifically)

-As mentioned above, it is extremely important to have a voicemail that is easy to understand.
+As mentioned above, it is extremely important to have a voicemail message that is easy to understand.
 However, there is also the matter of word choice.
-You must ensure to give attention to what your words are in your greetings.
+You must ensure to give attention to what your words are in your voicemail greetings.
 There can be certain words used that may trigger your customers.
 Though you did not mean what they understood, it will still bring a bad name to your company’s reputation.
 Your choice of words can affect significantly, so make you give close attention to your words.

 Avoid Using Technical Terms